BRIDAL STYLES

 3. Sheath

 Minimalist and modern, it falls straight with little volume.
 On camera, sheath dresses are about simplicity and elegance; they often pair well with architectural backdrops.
+It’s one of the most popular dresses I’ve seen, mostly because of the way they adapts to the body.

 Description: Falls straight from neckline to hem, minimal flare; simple and modern.